Amalfi Coast Bucket List: 25 Best Things to Do

 A day trip to Capri is one of the best things you can do from the Amalfi Coast — and most people who do it say it was their favorite day of the trip.
 The Blue Grotto is the famous sea cave where the water glows electric blue from an underwater light source.
 You enter lying flat in a tiny rowboat while your guide sings.
 It lasts about 5 minutes and is genuinely magical.
 The Faraglioni — three towering rock stacks rising from the sea — are Capri’s most iconic image and best seen from a boat passing through the natural arch.

 Tip: Arrive early — Capri fills with day-trippers by 10am.
-Book your ferry in advance for morning slots.
+Book morning ferries or boat tours early in peak season, and keep a backup plan because the Blue Grotto can close suddenly in rough seas.
 Book your Capri ferry here.

 The stunning Blue Grotto area near Capri, famous for its clear blue water and impressive coastal rock formations.